Date: Sunday, August 3 , 2014

 Location: Bandar Utama

 Over the weekend, this still being the month of Syawal and all, Rudy and I decided to assemble the Round Knights of the Table for a round of food, drink, and merriment.
-For a group of 10, I decided to make something based on Emeril’s pot roast, with a bunch of other stuff on the menu as follows:
+For a group of 10, I made something based on Emeril’s pot roast with my own assortment of root vegetables, with a bunch of other stuff on the menu:

 Pot Roast | Tarragon Chicken Salad | French Onion Soup | Bayou Chicken Pasta | Crusty bread (courtesy of Yaz) | Peanut butter cup and vanilla bean ice cream (courtesy of WYLT) | Lots and lots of A&W Root Beer and Zappel (courtesy of Steph & Huang)

-Regardless, give this a try – you’ll be surprised how easy it is to make.
+Do give this recipe a try – you’ll be surprised how easy it is to make.

 - 10 cloves of fresh garlic, peeled